An accurate and efficient framework for modelling the surface chemistry of ionic materials: Methods

 \subsection{Accurate interaction energies with the SKZCAM protocol}

-The most crucial component towards the accuracy and efficiency of the final $H_\textrm{ads}$ from the autoSKZCAM framework is the CCSD(T) level $E_\textrm{int}$ computed with the SKZCAM protocol.
-It addresses previous limitations in generalising embedded cluster approaches to different systems, defining systematic rubrics to generate a rapidly converging series of clusters -- working for any ionic crystal, surface termination and molecule.
-By leveraging this smooth convergence, the bulk infinite-size limit $E_\textrm{int}$ can be extrapolated from a set of clusters, as described in Sec.~\ref{si-sec:skzcam_si_sec} of the Supplementary Information.
-This can be achieved efficiently by starting with the affordable second-order M{\o}ller-Plesset perturbation theory (MP2) to perform this (bulk) extrapolation with moderately sized clusters (${<}75$ atoms).
+The dominant contribution to the final $H_\textrm{ads}$ from the autoSKZCAM framework is the CCSD(T) level $E_\textrm{int}$ computed with the SKZCAM protocol.
+It addresses previous limitations in generalising embedded cluster approaches to different systems, defining rubrics for a converging series of clusters that can be generalised to the adsorption of molecules on diverse sets of ionic crystals and their surface terminations.
+There is typically a smoother convergence of $E_\text{int}$ along the series of clusters, allowing the bulk infinite-size limit $E_\textrm{int}$ to be reached by extrapolating from a set of small clusters, as described in Sec.~\ref{si-sec:skzcam_si_sec} of the Supplementary Information.
+We use the lower-level second-order M{\o}ller-Plesset perturbation theory (MP2) to perform this (bulk) extrapolation with moderately sized clusters (${<}75$ atoms).
 This MP2 prediction can then be elevated to the CCSD(T) level from smaller (${<}35$ atom) clusters through an ONIOM-like~\cite{chungONIOMMethodIts2015} mechanical embedding approach.
 Specifically, we utilise new local approximations to CCSD(T), resulting in $E_\textrm{int}$ estimates that are competitive with DFT in computational cost (see Sec.~\ref{si-sec:cost_benchmark} of the Supplementary Information).
-Previously, this procedure would require significant user intervention to apply, but it has been carefully validated and automated within the present work.
-This automatisation now facilitates routine application of CCSD(T) to calculate $E_\textrm{int}$ of adsorbate--surface systems.
-Additionally, it has enabled a further lowering in computational cost by allowing for more levels (i.e., smaller basis sets or a bigger frozen core) to be part of the embedding, as discussed in Sec.~\ref{si-sec:improvements_skzcam} of the Supplementary Information.
+While previously requiring significant user intervention, this protocol has been automated within the present work, now facilitating routine application of CCSD(T) to adsorbate--surface systems involving ionic materials.
+Moreover, it enables a further lowering in computational cost by allowing for more levels/layers (i.e., smaller basis sets or a bigger frozen core) in the mechanical embedding, as discussed in Sec.~\ref{si-sec:improvements_skzcam} of the Supplementary Information.